Big-N8/cse15l-lab-reports/labreport4.md

 ~~~
 <esc> // back to normal
-:q! // quits and saves the file.
+:wq! // quits and saves the file.
 <enter>
 ~~~